 Twitter chats are a great way to get more followers and they allow you to actively participate in industry conversations.

 Gain visibility by turning keywords or phrases into hashtags.
-Hashtags make words instantly searchable in tweets, and it’s been proven that tweets that use one or two hashtags (but no more), can receive up to two times more engagement in the forms of retweets, favorites, and replies.
+Hashtags make words instantly searchable in tweets, and it’s been proven that tweets that use one or two hashtags (but no more), can receive up to two times more engagement in the forms of retweets, favourites, and replies.

 If you want to see the popularity of specific hashtags before including them in your tweets, use an analytics platform like Keyhole or Tagboard.